9ono/YoutubeRecommendation/README.md

 # YoutubeRecommendation

 ## Vectorize Video Information(txt or csv) with Embedding layer.
-## Recommendation with cosie similarity.
+## Recommendation with cosine similarity.